PalveronPalveronDocs

 Monitoring

-MCP tool calls appear in the Live Activity Feed as MCP_TOOL_CALL trace type.
+The Command Center displays MCP KPIs in near real time — tool calls and block rate, active vs. total servers, and pending approvals.
+MCP tool calls appear in the Live Activity Feed as the MCP_TOOL_CALL trace type.

 On this page